lowrycode/swaplett-project/README.md

 if (wordIndex >= gridWords.length) return { data: gridWords, success: true };
 ```

-Immediately following the recursive call, the state of the `success` property is checked and (if found to be true) the response is immediately propogated up to the caller function.
+Immediately following the recursive call, the state of the `success` property is checked and (if found to be true) the response is immediately propagated up to the caller function.

 ```js
 // Recursive call